 For inspiration, see Appendix I - Framework in Action Ideas.

 3. Eligibility

-The SPRA Framework in Action Grant is available to eligible Active members of SPRA.
+The SPRA Framework in Action Grant is available to eligible Active and Associate members of SPRA.
+Associate members must be a registered non profit, registered charitable organization or a school.
+SPRA membership must be current.